marvinfds/Interactive_confusion_matrix/README.md

 Interactive confusion matrix to visualize predictions and classification and cleaning misclassified

 What this tool is?
-1) This tool will provide you another step or fine tune your model by INTERACTIVELY visulaizing the predicted category and clean missclassfied training/testing dataset caused by human error.
+1) This tool will provide you another step or fine tune your model by INTERACTIVELY visualizing the predicted category and clean missclassified training/testing dataset caused by human error.
 As they say "GARBAGE IN GARBAGE OUT" right!?

-2) Interactively move the classification threshold so one can get accepacble false positive/false negative percentage.
+2) Interactively move the classification threshold so one can get acceptable false positive/false negative percentage.
 (Just another alternative to precision and Recall plot)

 Why this tool is important?

-This is  important in industry where when data is limited and every fraction of percentage inacrease is crucial.
+This is important in industry where when data is limited and every fraction of percentage increase is crucial.